Do you have a missing tooth, or teeth?

 For realistic replacement teeth

-Dental implants are an extremely effective and stable way to replace one or more missing teeth.
+Dental implants are an extremely effective and stable way to replace a single tooth or several missing teeth.
 They are tiny titanium posts which act just like tooth roots as they bond with the surrounding bone.
 Dental implants securely support natural-looking replacement teeth, including crowns, bridges or dentures.

 If you do not have sufficient bone density to support several implants, replacement teeth can be attached to just four strategically placed implants.